giaki3003/hashnode-backup/ckj9fdkxd05n2pzs1g51n2sr6.md

 > The greater your eligibility score, the greater your chance at producing a valid block.

 A flavor of n-PoS, this implementation shifts the economic value's work from a randomly, hash-chosen winner to a **deterministically elected winner**, following an algorithm which permits nodes to compute an *eligibility score*.
-This score follows version-n rules, so the greater your economic commitment, the greater your chance at producing a valid block.
+This score follows version-n rules, so the greater your economic commitment, the greater your eligibility score.
 There seems to have been a single iteration of said flavor, and it comes from [NXT](https://bitbucket.org/JeanLucPicard/nxt/src/master/).
 I couldn't find any proper documentation for this, but instead found a [great paper](https://www.researchgate.net/publication/319647471_Securing_Proof-of-Stake_Blockchain_Protocols) by Wenting Li, Ghassan Karame and Sebastien Andreina which also describes this protocol very effectively (kudos for their very well thought and written publication, I recommend reading it).